algolia/docsearch/docs/src/faq.md

 were done on your website.
 You'll see the most searched terms, or those with no results.

-With such Analytiucs, you will understand better what your users are doing.
+With such Analytics, you will understand better what your users are doing.

 _If you don't have Analytics access, [send us an email][1] and we'll enable it._